wattsworth/joule/docs/api_reference.rst

         :end: UNIX timestamp (microseconds).
 Omit to read to end of stream.
         :limit: Limit query to first N result.
         :json_filter: Select events based on content, see below.
+        :include_on_going_events: Set to `False` to only return events that begin within the specified interval.
+By default this function returns all events that are active within the specified interval.

     JSON Filter Format:
         Specify a list of lists where each item is a tuple of ``[key,comparison,value]``